cynicsketch/nix-mineral/docs/CONTRIBUTING.md

 # Rules

 - Whenever you need to use lib/builtins functions, use the `l` attribute, which is available in all modules.
 It contains all lib functions, builtins, and additional nix-mineral functions.
 - Format the code with the formatter in `flake.nix`.
-If using nixos, use the `nix fmt` command within the repository, which will format all files with the correct formatter.
+If using NixOS, use the `nix fmt` command within the repository, which will format all files with the correct formatter.
 - Explain the options in their descriptions (or in comments).
 The reason for each setting, and WHY this setting makes the system more secure for the user.
 - When creating new settings, use names in lowercase and hyphens to separate words, for example: `example-feature-x`.
 - Invert options that are intended to disable something, for example: don't use `disable-example-feature-y`, use `example-feature-y` and set the default to `false`.